 The Second Battle of Manassas (August 26-28, 1862) and the engagements at Manassas Station (August 25-27, 1862) and Thoroughfare Gap (August 28, 1862) were the culminating efforts of an offensive campaign waged by Confederate General Robert E. Lee and Major General Thomas "Stonewall" Jackson against the Army of Virginia, led by Major General John Pope.
+In order to fend off Pope's advances, Jackson made his way to Bristoe Station and destroy the Union supply depot located at Manassas Junction (American Battlefield Trust 2019a, 2019b).
 By securing Richmond earlier in the year, the Confederate leadership chose to confront Pope and push him farther into northern territory.
 Pope attempted an uncoordinated attack on the first day of battle and was unsuccessful at pushing Jackson from his defensive position.
 On the following day, Lee allowed Pope to fully engage with Confederate troops, while other southern forces, led by Longstreet, were able to envelope Pope.
 Union forces were overwhelmed and retreated towards Washington, D.C.
 (American Battlefield Trust 2019b; Ratcliffe 1978:113).
-This successful battle allowed "Stonewall" Jackson to make his way to Bristoe Station and destroy the Union supply depot located at Manassas Junction (American Battlefield Trust 2019a, 2019b).